a-fred/animationButton/README.md

 animationButton
 ===============

-Separate class of UIButton - creates a progress animation
+Separate Swift class of UIButton - creates a progress animation